YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a clinic presents DHI and FUE as if one is automatically superior, it is worth reading a careful DHI and FUE comparison before treating the method name as proof of quality.

 Additional treatments such as PRP, supplements, medication plans, or special shampoos can also affect total cost.
-They should be explained clearly, and the patient should understand whether they are essential, optional, or simply being sold as add-ons.
+They should be explained clearly, and the patient should understand whether they are essential, optional, or simply being sold as extras.

 Does a first surgery cost the same as a second surgery?